-Combines data collected for DWP working age benefits and the ONS Experimental Claimant Count for the first time in this release.
+Combines data collected for DWP working age benefits and the ONS Experimental Claimant Count.
 The Claimant Count is the headline indicator of the number of people claiming benefits principally for the reason of being unemployed.
 From May 2013 the Claimant Count includes people claiming Jobseeker's Allowance plus those who claim Universal Credit who are out of work.
 The information in this section focuses on claimants of out of work benefits excluding carers (as carers are not generally subject to labour market activation policies).
 While most people claiming these benefits will be out of work a small number will be in employment.
 See about these statistics for further information.